dominikrys/dominikrys.github.io/content/posts/compiling-chip8-to-wasm/index.md

 - I set `noInitialRun` to `true` in the JavaScript `Module` object so it doesn't automatically run the emulator when the page loads.

 - Added a dropdown for selecting which ROM to load.
-Each option includes a path to a ROM to load and specifies the amount of cycles to emulate per frame.
+Each option includes a path to a ROM to load and specifies the amount of cycles to emulate per frame, which differs per game.

   ```html
   <div class="emscripten" id="menu">